WolvenKit/wwise-audio-tools/README.md

 Both `ww2ogg` and `revorb` are relatively old and annoying to use repetitively so this project is aimed to keep supporting them and making them easy to use and integrate.

 ## Building
-This is meant to be build with CMake, which generates both a static and dynamic library, as well as a simple POC command line tool.
+This is meant to be built with CMake, which generates both a static and dynamic library, as well as a simple POC command line tool.

 Example build workflow:
 ```